What Is Open Banking?

 You may have borrowed money from a bank to purchase a home, and you most likely make the majority of your monthly payments from your checking account.
 However, technology is increasingly enabling you to maximize the value you receive from your bank beyond those basic services.
 Third-party providers (TPPs) can help you save money, borrow more efficiently, and pay more easily with open banking.

-How Open Banking Works
+How Does Open Banking Work?

 Account Information Service Providers (AISPs) and Payment Initiation Service Providers (PISPs) are the two primary providers that function within the Open Banking system.
 AISPs can access and compile customer account information, and PISPs, on the other hand, initiate payments.
 AISPs develop open banking platforms and apps to enable businesses to access customers’ financial data to give them better services.